hpc2n/linux-command-line-101/docs/patterns.md

     You could do the searches inside ``exercises`` directory or inside ``exercises/patterns`` directory.

 !!!
-Exercise "Find the file ``myfile.txt`` in the directory you are standing in and below"
+Exercise "Find the file ``fil4.txt`` in the directory you are standing in and below"

 ???
 Solution "Click to reveal solution"

     ```bash
-    find . -type f -name "file.txt"
+    find . -type f -name "fil4.txt"
     ```

 !!!
-Exercise "Find the files ``myfile.txt`` as part of the name in the directory ``expressions/patterns`` while standing in ``exercises/script``"
+Exercise "Find the file ``myfile0.txt`` which is part of the name in the directory ``expressions/patterns`` while standing in ``exercises/script``"

 ???
 Solution "Click to reveal solution"